 Check them on the social media networks

-If they frequently update their social media networks, that means they have a social media manager or content editor who’s in charge of editing and promotion all beautiful content they made.
+If they frequently update their social media networks, that means they have a social media manager or content editor who’s in charge of editing and promoting all the beautiful content they made.

 Their activity on social media networks can be an inspiration to your content plan, and also, you can always ask their marketing team to help you out with some ideas or campaigns.